fujaba/fulibScenarios/src/test/scenarios/language/sentences/AddRemoveSentences.md

 # Add with Numbers

 We write 1 into i.
-We add -2 to i.
+We add 2 to i.
+We remove 3 from i.

 There is a Counter with i 1.
-We add 1 to i of counter.
+We add 4 to i of counter.
+We remove 2 from i of counter.